Cosmetology License Transfer or Reciprocity by State

 Delaware

-Depending on which state you are currently licensed in and how much experience you have, you may be able to become licensed in Delaware via reciprocity.
-You do not have to go through the examination process if your home state’s training requirements are similar to those of Delaware.
-If your home state’s licensing requirements are considerably less than Delaware’s requirements, you may qualify through work experience.
-You must provide proof that you have been employed for three of the last five years as a cosmetology professional.
-The cost of transferring your license to DE varies from $68 for estheticians to $167 for instructors.
+Depending on which state you're currently licensed in and how much experience you have, you may be granted a license in Delaware via reciprocity.
+You don't have to go through the examination process if your home state's training requirements are similar to Delaware's.
+If your home state's licensing requirements are considerably less than Delaware's requirements, you may qualify through work experience.
+You must prove that you have worked as a cosmetology professional for at least one of the last five years.
+The cost of transferring your cosmetology license to Delaware is $128.

-If applying for licensure by reciprocity in Washington D.C., you are required to pay a reciprocity licensing fee and provide a letter showing that you have met and completed license requirements equivalent to those in Washington D.C.
+If applying for licensure by reciprocity in Washington DC, you must pay a reciprocity licensing fee and provide a letter showing that you have met and completed license requirements equivalent to those in Washington DC.
 For licensure by endorsement, you must show that you passed similar or equivalent exams and have an active license from your home state.

 Florida